 Being a source of renewable energy, the solar roof will reduce the frequency of having to additionally charge Bird Buddy via the USB-C cable, since it provides a continuous charge during daylight.
 The charge from the solar roof is regulated by the built-in charging circuitry to make sure the battery is well protected from overcharging and optimized when plugged into the solar charger.
 The battery life will depend on your specific set-up and notification settings, sun exposure and Bird Buddy's activity.
 You can read more about the effects on battery life here.

 - The dimensions and specifications of the solar roof

 - Cleaning and maintenance instructions

 The solar roof features:

 Optimal charging conditions

 The efficiency of the solar roof will depend on weather conditions and your individual setup.
-More sun exposure will of course provide more power, so the optimal charging times are during the day, between spring and autumn before the days get shorter.
-The solar roof should point toward the equator, so if you live in the northern hemisphere you want to point it south, and in the southern hemisphere, you want to point it north.
+More sun exposure will, of course, provide more power, so the optimal charging times are during the day, between spring and autumn, before the days get shorter.
+The solar roof should point toward the equator, so if you live in the northern hemisphere, you want to point it south, and in the southern hemisphere, you want to point it north.

 - Align the solar roof add-on with Bird Buddy's roof and press together lightly until you hear a clicking sound which indicates that the solar roof is securely mounted.
 It can be placed either way but make sure the cable is facing the back of the feeder.
-If your solar roof comes pre-installed, you can take it off (moderate force is necessary) and swap sides.

 - Pull the rear door handle to uncover the small opening at the top and then slide the entire rear window panel out of the main body of your feeder.